Flood Advisory issued for Giles by NWS - NewsBreak

 Flood Advisory issued for Giles by NWS

-Effective: 2021-08-15 14:30:00 CDT Expires: 2021-08-15 16:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-21 12:36:00 CDT Expires: 2021-08-21 15:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Giles The National Weather Service in Nashville has issued a * Flood Advisory for Northern Giles County in middle Tennessee Southwestern Marshall County in middle Tennessee South Central Maury County in middle Tennessee * Until 500 PM CDT. * At 259 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Lewisburg, Pulaski, Mount Pleasant, Cornersville, Lynnville, Culleoka and Frankewing.alerts.weather.gov
+There are numerous low water crossings which are potentially dangerous in heavy rain.
+Do not attempt to cross flooded roads.
+Find an alternate route.
+Target Area: Giles The National Weather Service in Nashville has issued a * Flood Advisory for Giles County in middle Tennessee Lawrence County in middle Tennessee Southwestern Marshall County in middle Tennessee * Until 245 PM CDT. * At 1139 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Lawrenceburg, Pulaski, Loretto, Ardmore, St. Joseph, Elkton, Minor Hill, Ethridge, Goodspring, Leoma, Prospect, Henryville, Westpoint and Frankewing.alerts.weather.gov

 Comments / 0